im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 }
 ```

-Restart the project and create a new Process.
+Restart the project and create a new process.
 Now, the result when ES document is saved is as shown below:

 ```json
 {